Amit775/Hostel/README.md

 the boostrapModule() read the components in the bootsrap array, and call to `appRef.Bootstrap(AppComponent)`. now, after AppComponent is bootsraped, the browser know what to do when he see \<app-root> and our application can run.

 #### Dependency Injection
 This issue is complicated, all I know it's the basics use cases, but we can do a lot of usefull things with that mechanism.
 Some points about it.
 * It's everywhere
 	every component, module, directive, service, application. platform (let's call them angular entities :-)) have an injected injector that we can use if we inject it into the constructor.  `constructor(private injector: Injector) { }`

 * It's hirarchical
 	actually, the injector is not the same one for all angular entities. every instance of an entity has it's own injector. but the DI mechanism is hirarchical - means, if a component want to use some service, the DI check if it's own injector have that service, if not it checks in the parent injector etc. until the root component (or the platform!).

-* It's easy
+* It's accssesible
 	The main usage we do with the DI is to inject services (we can inject almost everything!).
 When we create a service, we set the property `providedIn` that means the level of the injector in the hirarchy that the service will be available at.
 		1. `'any'` - the service will be available in any injector - means that it's not singleton! every injector will create new instance of the service.
 		2. `'root'` - the most common option.
 The service will be available in the injector of the root component, which means that every component will get the instance created in the root injector, so 2 components that under the same root will use the same instance of that service (singleton)
 		3. `'platform'` - since angular 9. remember the main.ts file?